Extreme Points and Large Contests: Large Contests

-\end{proof} \end{proof} Proposition \ref{optimalq} characterizes the optimal allocation rules.
+Theorem \ref{optimalq} characterizes the optimal allocation rules.
 It provides an economic foundation for the allocation rules discussed in the Introduction.
-Moreover, Proposition \ref{optimalq} significantly simplifies the characterization of equilibria in this class of games with complete information.
+Moreover, Theorem \ref{optimalq} significantly simplifies the characterization of equilibria in this class of games with complete information.
 To this end, consider the case in which $\pi(x)$ is increasing.
 Then, it is straightforward to derive the following result.

 \begin{proposition} Suppose $\pi(x)$ is increasing.
 Then, the (essentially) unique equilibrium is for a share $k$ of agent to exert maximal effort $x^*=\overline{x}$; and for the remaining agents to stay out of the contest. \end{proposition} \begin{proof} Define $\Bar{x}$ as $u(V)=c(\Bar{x})$.
 Suppose there is an interior equilibrium effort level $\tilde{x}<\overline{x}$.
 Then, from \eqref{eq:mktclrgen} we know that